JosephDemarest/josephdemarest.github.io/_pages/about_joseph.md

----
-layout: about
-title: about
-permalink: /
-subtitle: <a href='#'>Affiliations</a>.
-Address.
-Contacts.
-Motto.
-Etc.

-profile:
-  align: right
-  image: prof_pic.jpg
-  image_circular: false # crops the image to make it circular
-  more_info: >
-    <p>United States</p>

-news: true # includes a list of news items
-selected_papers: true # includes a list of papers marked as "selected={true}"
-social: true # includes social icons at the bottom of the page
----

 As a dynamic and multifaceted engineer, I possess comprehensive expertise in `computer science`, `electrical engineering`, and `additive manufacturing`.
 My professional journey is documented through an extensive portfolio of [projects](https://demarest.dev/projects/), showcasing a spectrum from intricate software development to the nuanced art of hardware design, among an eclectic mix of other undertakings.

 My core strength lies in my exceptional ability to `bridge multiple disciplines`, a skill that empowers me to craft innovative and streamlined solutions.
 This interdisciplinary approach has become my trademark in the engineering sphere, and I thrive when presented with new puzzles to `solve`.
 By drawing from my broad-based technical acumen, I am well-equipped to confront and dismantle even the most daunting of problems.